 Top Beach BBQ Spot 3: Abermawr

-It’s a twenty-minute drive north of St Davids, but it’s well worth the effort for a really delicious dinnertime.
+It’s a twenty-minute drive north of St Davids, but well worth the effort for a delicious dinnertime.
 Like Newgale, Abermawr is a pebble beach, but unlike the bare wildness of Newgale, this beach BBQ spot is surrounded by woodland, with the beach revealing itself as a hidden gem through the trees.
-There’s plenty of shelter in this small cove and its usually less busy than the other beaches, giving you some privacy for your meal.
+There’s plenty of shelter in this small cove and it’s usually less busy than the other beaches, giving you some privacy for your meal.
 Set up your barbecue, open a bottle of something interesting, and wait for the seals to start popping up to see what you’re having for supper!

 Beach BBQ Tip 3: Meal prep for your BBQ